 Make Some Soup

-I’ve explained that my potato soup is just leftover mashed potatoes, but you can throw leftover chicken or beef into a pot with some veggies and call it soup easily.
+I’ve explained that my potato soup is just leftover mashed potatoes, but you can throw leftover chicken or beef into a pot with some veggies and broth and call it soup easily.
 In fact, my chili almost always has leftover bits of sloppy joe or taco meat in it.

 Put on a Salad

 One of my favorite salads is Big Mac salad.
-A diced up leftover hamburger, diced pickles, diced red onions, shredded cheese, and a mayo-ketchup-mustard-1000-Island sauce on a bed of lettuce.
+A diced up leftover hamburger, diced pickles, diced red onions, tomatoes, shredded cheese, and a mayo-ketchup-mustard-1000-Island sauce on a bed of lettuce.
 Sesame seeds or Everything Bagel seasonings, if you’ve got it.
 This concept works with anything, though – fajitas, turkey burgers, BBQ chicken.

 Blitz Into a Sauce